begyyal/act_await_workflow_runs/README.md

 - [Action's format including inputs.](https://github.com/begyyal/act_sequential_execution/blob/master/action.yml)

+## Behavier

+- The wait target is only which exists as `queued` or `in_progress` on a start of the Action, will not contains which appears after the start.

 ## Note

 - There is a case that a response of Github REST API contains a mismatch